Tailspot corydoras

-The tailspot corydoras (Corydoras caudimaculatus) is a tropical freshwater fish belonging to the Corydoradinae sub-family of the family Callichthyidae.
-It originates in inland waters in South America, and is found in the Guaporé River basin in Brazil.
+The tailspot corydoras (Hoplisoma caudimaculatum) is a species of freshwater ray-finned fish belonging to the subfamily Corydoradinae, the corys, of the family Callichthyidae, the armoured catfishes.
+This species is found in the Guaporé River basin in Bolivia and Brazil.

-The fish will grow in length up to 1.6 in.
-It lives in a tropical climate in water with a 6.0 – 8.0 pH, a water hardness of 2 – 25 dGH, and a temperature range of 72–79 F. It feeds on worms, benthic crustaceans, insects, and plant matter.
+The tailspot corydoras attains a maximum standard length of 4.2 cm.
+It lives in a tropical climate in water with a 6.0 – 8.0 pH, a water hardness of 2 – 25 dGH, and a temperature range of 22–26 C. Corys are ominivorous and will eat both plant and animal matter.
 It lays eggs in dense vegetation and adults do not guard the eggs.
 The female carries the eggs in a pouch formed by the pelvic fins.

 The tailspot corydoras is of commercial importance in the aquarium trade industry.